 Maintaining Eligibility for Licensing: Nursing Practice Hours

-This section is for CRNS members who want to know what nursing practice activities will be considered when counting hours for renewal of licensure.
+This section is for CRNS registrants who want to know what nursing practice activities will be considered when counting hours for license renewal.

 Hourly Bylaw Requirement

-To maintain eligibility for licensing, the member must complete the hourly bylaw requirement of acceptable nursing activities specific to their licensure for the time period immediately preceding the license year for which renewal is sought or completed an approved re-entry program within that same period of time.
+To maintain eligibility for licensing, the registrant must complete the hourly bylaw requirement of acceptable nursing activities specific to their licensure for the period immediately preceding the license year for which renewal is sought or completed an approved re-entry program within that same period.

 - Registered Nurse with Additional Authorized Practice [RN(AAP)] – 900 hours in a three-year period

 - Nurse Practitioner (NP) – 900 hours in a three-year period